Chew Good. Look Good. Feel Good.

 In some cases, your dentist may instruct you to take a pre-medication before you head to the appointment.
 In most cases, this medication will be an antibiotic that will help prevent the chance of infection developing.

 Will chemotherapy or radiation therapy impact my oral health?

 If you are currently undergoing chemotherapy, radiation therapy or both, then you may experience problems in your oral health.
 Either one of these treatments can cause infections, sores, dry mouth, bleeding gums and pain in the mouth.
 Due to the fact that your immune system will likely be compromised during treatment, it is difficult to control these symptoms.
 A special mouth rinse can be prescribed in order to reduce discomfort felt during treatment.

 Can I stop going to the dentist now that I have dentures?

 You should still visit the dentist even when you “just” have dentures.
-Your oral health is about more than simply checking on the state of your teeth.
-If you have dentures, you will want to make sure that your dentures still fit properly, that you aren’t developing mouth sources, and that your dentist examines you for signs of oral cancer or other problems that can be discovered during an exam.
+Your oral health is about more than simply checking the state of your teeth.
+If you have dentures, you will want to make sure that your dentures still fit properly, that you aren’t developing mouth sores, and that your dentist examines you for signs of oral cancer or other serious problems that can be discovered during an exam.